NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 hard to optimize and may stay small.

 See :numref:`intrinsics_ground_truth` and :numref:`kaguya_ba` for examples of how to to optimize the lens distortion.
-An example specifically using RPC is in :numref:`kh7_fig`.
-It is suggested to use interest point matches from disparity (:numref:`dense_ip`).
+An example specifically using RPC is illustrated in :numref:`kh7_fig`.
+It is suggested to use dense interest point matches from disparity (:numref:`dense_ip`).

 .. figure:: images/biradial_err_rpc.png

-  Triangulation error (:numref:`triangulation_error`) examples without modeling distortion (top), and after optimizing the lens distortion with RPC (bottom).
+  Triangulation error (:numref:`triangulation_error`) examples without modeling distortion (top), and after optimizing the lens distortion with RPC of degree 6 (bottom).
+The dataset for this example was acquired by a drone and had "biradial" distortion.

 .. _jigsaw: